pmazurek/aws-fuzzy-finder/README.md

 # AWS Fuzzy Finder

 `aws-fuzzy-finder` aims at one thing: making the process of finding the IPs and SSH'ing into your EC2 instances super fast and easy.
+It will connect with AWS, automatically grab all the instances you have access to, and present them to you in a fuzzy searchable way!

 ![](https://raw.github.com/pmazurek/aws-fuzzy-finder/master/demo.gif)